Zaoqu-Liu/TimeCCI/README.md

 library(tidyverse)
 library(monocle)

-# Load the Seurat object (example)
+# Load the Seurat object
-sc <- seu.example
+sc <- readRDS('example.rds')

-# Preprocessing steps: normalization, feature selection, scaling, PCA, and UMAP
+# Preprocess the data: normalization, feature selection, scaling, PCA, and UMAP
+# - NormalizeData: Normalizes the expression data for each gene.
+# - FindVariableFeatures: Identifies the most variable genes for downstream analysis.
+# - ScaleData: Scales the data for PCA.
+# - RunPCA: Performs Principal Component Analysis for dimensionality reduction.
+# - RunUMAP: Further reduces the data to 2D space for visualization.
 sc <- sc %>%
   NormalizeData() %>%
   FindVariableFeatures(nfeatures = 500) %>%